Women can take a variety of steps to avoid cervical cancer or spot the

 including the strains believed to cause most cases of cervical cancer.

-Some of the available vaccines also protect against HPV types that cause
+The vaccine also protects against HPV types that cause genital warts or

-genital warts or other cancers—those of the throat, mouth, anus,
+other cancers—those of the throat, mouth, anus, penis, vagina and

 Don't smoke.
 Smoking increases your risk for cervical cancer.